School Logo

 Reading

 Children are expected to read daily at home.
 Children will be issued with reading books along with a reading record and these must be brought into school every day.
 Books will be changed as soon as children have finished them to ensure they read a wide variety of books.
 Please ensure that when your child reads at home that you sign their reading record and put the page numbers so we can keep track of where they're up to.
-If a child's reading record is signed at least 3 times a week they will receive a treat in class.
+Children will be able to move their name up on the Reading challenge display to work towards their Bronze, Silver and Gold certificates and badges.

 Homework